Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Conclusions and outlook

-Secondly, the framework is not qualitatively affected by the data fidelity term in \cref{eq:general_energy}.
-This means that it is possible to include potentials that allow us to take the effect of bindings and nonlinear interactions between atoms in the protein into account.
-A third possible improvement is to incorporate an optimal-transport based similarity measure, that would allow for increased robustness to image noise.
+Second, our framework allows for selecting different data fidelity terms, i.e., different $\LossFunc_{\DataSpace}$ in \cref{eq:general_energy}.
+This makes it possible to account for chemical bonds and nonlinear interactions between atoms in the protein.
+In addition, one can incorporate an optimal-transport based similarity measure, which would allow for increased robustness to noise in data.